tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

 -  ranker - a ranking function to use with “extended” matching mode, as in
-   `SetRankingMode() <../full-text_search_query_settings/setrankingmode.html>`__
+   `SetRankingMode() <../full-text_search_query_settings/setrankingmode.md>`__
    API call (the only mode that supports full query syntax).
-Known values are “proximity\_bm25”, “bm25”, “none”, “wordcount”, “proximity”, “matchany”, “fieldmask”, “sph04” (starting with 1.10-beta), “expr:EXPRESSION” (starting with 2.0.4-release) syntax to support expression-based ranker (where EXPRESSION should be replaced with your specific ranking formula), and “export:EXPRESSION” (starting with 2.1.1-beta):
+Known values are “proximity\_bm25”, “bm25”, “none”, “wordcount”, “proximity”, “matchany”, “fieldmask”, “sph04”, “expr:EXPRESSION” syntax to support expression-based ranker (where EXPRESSION should be replaced with your specific ranking formula), and “export:EXPRESSION”:

    ::